Nørrebro

-Nørrebro ([ˈnɶɐ̯ɐˌpʁoˀ], NUH-rah-pro) is one of the 10 official districts of Copenhagen, Denmark.
+Nørrebro ([ˈnɶɐ̯ɐˌpʁoˀ], NUH-rah-pro) is one of the 10 official districts of Copenhagen Municipality, Denmark.
 It is northwest of the city centre, beyond the location of the old Northern Gate (Nørreport), which, until dismantled in 1856, was near the current Nørreport station.

 Geography

 Nørrebro has an area of 3.82 km2 and a population of 71,891.
 It is bordered by Indre By to the southeast, Østerbro to the northeast, Bispebjerg to the northwest and Frederiksberg Municipality to the southwest.

 History

 Before 1852, Nørrebro was in the countryside.
 When the city decided to abandon the demarcation line in 1852, which had previously kept the city within very limited geographical limits, a building boom took place in Nørrebro.
 Nørrebro became the home of thousands of new workers, who came to seek their fortune in the city.

 Culture

 Nørrebro is known for its multicultural community.
 The multiethnic main street Nørrebrogade runs through the area, with a multitude of shops and restaurants.
+A cyclist association has claimed that this is the busiest cycling street in the world.
 One of the main points of interest in the area is historic Assistens Cemetery (Assistens Kirkegård), the final resting place of famous Danes such as Søren Kierkegaard, Niels Bohr and H.C.
 Andersen.

 Nørrebro is inhabited by people from all parts of the world.
 In 2017, almost one out of six inhabitants had a non-Danish passport, hereof mainly a passport from a European (9.4%) or Asian (3.1%) country.
 The largest foreigner communities are Swedes (1.0%), Germans (0.9%), Norwegian (0.9%), Brits (0.8%) and Turks (0.7%).